 The dog days of summer are finally among us, and with temperatures rising, there’s no better way for your family to stay cool than in the water.
 With several amenities sure to please any water lover, Jellystone Parks offer a wide variety of wet and wild fun.

 All of our campgrounds have sparkling pools for soaking, splashing and relaxing, but Jellystone Park’s premiere beat-the-heat play place is Yogi Bear’s Water Zone “Splash Ground.”
 Found at many of our parks, these playgrounds in the water add a new element of fun to the old-fashioned swimming pool.
 Whether it’s the mushroom shaped showers, squirting water cannons or buckets of water dumped on unsuspecting heads, everyone in the family is sure to keep cool while having a blast.
 There are even zero-entry levels for the smallest members of the family to safely enjoy.
-Just a few of the campgrounds featuring this one-of-a-kind water play include Bremen, Georgia; Robert, Louisiana; Van Buren, Missouri; Quarryville, Pennsylvania and Amherstburg, Ontario.
+Just a few of the campgrounds featuring this one-of-a-kind water play include Bremen, Georgia; Robert, Louisiana; and Quarryville, Pennsylvania.
 For a complete listing of the campgrounds with Yogi Bear’s Water Zone, please visit Splashgrounds.

 For the more daring members in your family, many of our parks have twisting, turning and gravity defying waterslides.
 Jellystone Parks such as Mammoth Cave, Kentucky; Woodstock, New Brunswick; Waller, Texas; Marion, North Carolina and Fremont, Wisconsin have super flumes that take riders on a journey with all the thrills of a theme park, giving parents the perfect answer to the perennial kid question, “What can we do now?”
 For more water sliding fun filled parks, see Waterslides.